OTRS/otrs/UPGRADING.md

 ---------------------------------

 The file cache backend 'FileRaw' was removed in favor of the faster 'FileStorable'.
-The DBUpdate-to-3.2.pl automatically updates the config setting 'Cache::Module', but you need to change it manually if you defined this setting in Kernel/Config.pm directly.
+The `DBUpdate-to-3.2.pl` automatically updates the config setting `Cache::Module`, but you need to change it manually if you defined this setting in `Kernel/Config.pm` directly.
 It needs to be changed from 'Kernel::System::Cache::FileRaw' to 'Kernel::System::Cache::FileStorable'.